aurumco/janus/README.md

 ## 📄 License

-This project is part of the Janus cryptocurrency prediction system.
+This project is part of the Eunai cryptocurrency prediction system.

-## 🤝 Contributing

-Contributions are welcome!
-Please ensure:
-- Code follows PEP 8 and project style
-- All functions have type hints and docstrings
-- Tests pass before submitting
-- Clean, readable, and well-documented code

 ## 📧 Contact